An Instrumental Variables Framework to Unite Spatial Confounding Methods: Extending the IV framework to estimate more general causal effects

-\begin{assumption}[Conditional independence of instrument] $\ervA_{\mathcal{UC}_i} \indep (\ervU_i, \ervA_{\mathcal{C}_i}) \mid \ervX_i$. \end{assumption}
+\begin{assumption}[Conditional independence of instrument] $A_{UC_i} \indep (U_i, A_{C_i}) \mid X_i$. \end{assumption}

-Assumptions \ref{a}--\ref{d} are encoded in the causal graph in Figure \ref{fig:dag}.
+Assumptions \ref{a}--\ref{d} are represented in the causal graph in Figure \ref{fig:dag}.
 These assumptions build upon the IV theory of \cite{imbens2009identification}, although their results were not developed in the context of unmeasured spatial confounding.
 See the Supplementary Material for additional details.

 Assumption \ref{a} is consistency.
-While spatial interference is a prevalent and challenging problem in spatial causal inference \citep{papadogeorgou2023spatial, reich2021a}, Assumption \ref{a} implies the absence of interference, i.e. unit $i$'s outcome is only affected by unit $i$'s exposure.
+In particular, it entails the no-interference component of the Stable Unit Treatment Value Assumption (SUTVA): unit $i$'s outcome depends only on unit $i$'s exposure.
+While spatial interference is a prevalent and challenging problem in spatial causal inference \citep{khot2025spatial,papadogeorgou2023spatial, reich2021a}, we adopt the standard no-interference assumption here.

 Assumption \ref{b} is the form of the outcome model.
-Here, $m$ is an arbitrary fixed function, and $\ervX_i,\ervU_i$ may capture any number of measured and unmeasured confounders, as well as exogeneous error, so the outcome model is left completely general.
+Here, $m$ is an arbitrary fixed function, and $X_i,U_i$ may capture any number of measured and unmeasured confounders, as well as exogeneous error, so the outcome model is left completely general.